When was ACS Jakarta established?

 After successful completion of the IBDP (full or otherwise) students may apply to universities worldwide as the IB Diploma (full or otherwise) is recognized around the world.
 Students still need to check with individual universities as the requirements differ from university to university.
 Students who wish to study in the Indonesian universities require their school reports and certificates legalized through us.

-To provide a fuller picture of our students’ bright prospects after an ACS Jakarta education, here are some of the universities that our recently graduated students (IBDP 2017) have gained entry into: the University of Pennsylvania, Imperial College, University College London, University of Warwick, Northwestern University, University of California Los Angeles, University of British Columbia, New York University, Georgia Institute of Technology, University of Wisconsin Madison, University of Wageningen, University of Melbourne, Hong Kong University of Science & Technology, Korean Advance Institute of Science and Technology, etc.
+To provide a fuller picture of our students’ bright prospects after an ACS Jakarta education, here are some of the universities that our recently graduated students (IBDP 2023) have gained entry into: Harvard University, University of Oxford, Berkeley University of California, University of Pennsylvania, Imperial College London, Stanford University, University of Warwick, Northwestern University, University of California Los Angeles, University of British Columbia, New York University, Georgia Institute of Technology, University of Wisconsin Madison, University of Wageningen, University of Melbourne, Hong Kong University of Science & Technology, Korean Advance Institute of Science and Technology, etc.

 What is the Parents Support Group (PSG)?